NiteRide/allsky-modules/allsky_uimsgnotify/README.md

 | **Runs In**   | Periodic       |
 | **Testable**  | Yes            |

 This module watches the Allsky WebUI system messages file and sends the latest WebUI message as a notification when new messages are detected.
+It was designed to alert those who need to know right away when an error occurs or for those who don't check the WebUI regularly but want to know when an error message occurs.

 Notifications can be sent via Pushover, ntfy.sh, and/or Email (SMTP).
-Values can also be publihsed to variables the Allsky Publish Data module or overlays.
+Values can also be published to variables the Allsky Publish Data module or overlays.
 You can enable as many options as you want.

 - **Allsky Publish Data** enables the use of variables which can be consumed by the Allsky Publish Data module to send to MQTT/Redis/etc.  These variables can also be used in overlays.
   - Use the Module Package Manager in Allsky to install the Allsky Publish Data module